elmahio/documentation/docs/logging-to-elmah-io-from-uno.md

 # Logging to elmah.io from Uno

+!!! warning
-> The Uno integration for elmah.io is currently in prerelease.
+    The Uno integration for elmah.io is currently in prerelease.

 Integrating Uno with elmah.io is done by installing the `Elmah.Io.Uno` NuGet package: